🛡️ EV Research Tool

 Defect vs. capacity loss — the invisible gap

-The federal EV warranty mandate says "defect" coverage only.
+Baseline emissions-era warranty language says "defect" coverage only.
 A battery that gradually degrades to 65% over 7 years technically isn't "defective" — it's just old.
-Mercedes, Ford, and Rivian close this loophole by explicitly covering capacity loss.
-Tesla, BMW, and Audi technically don't — though in practice Tesla has replaced packs that cross the 70% threshold.
+Mercedes, Ford, and Rivian close this loophole by explicitly covering capacity loss; Tesla's warranty commits to a "minimum 70% retention" figure.
+Worth knowing: we could not find a single publicly documented case of a Tesla pack being replaced specifically for crossing the 70% capacity floor — nearly every real-world battery-warranty replacement, on any brand, is for an outright failure or defect, not gradual degradation.
 If you're risk-averse, stick to the manufacturers whose booklets explicitly cover capacity loss in writing.

 Fast-charging clauses — mostly fine, one gotcha